Crafttino21/Universal-Downloader/README.md

 # Universal-Downloader
-A Python-based Converter for some stuff.
-I wanna add some new functions later.
-Actual it can download pictures from Google and YouTube Videos
+A Python-based converter for some stuff, I wanna add some new functions later.
+The program can download pictures from Google and YouTube Videos
-Everything is Ad-Free, I dont like Paid or Ad-Infected Stuff
+Everything is Ad-Free, I dont like paid or Ad-Infected stuff.

 Edit to 1.2.1 (Patched) Version: